 Westfield is one of London's premier destinations for shopping, dining and entertainment

 Hammersmith is a major west London hub on the banks of the River Thames with excellent local amenities and leisure facilities.
 Major high street retailers are surrounded by eating and drinking establishments of all kinds.
 Hammersmith boasts important entertainment venues too.
 The Apollo is famed for large comedy shows and major live music events, while The Lyric Hammersmith is regularly lauded as one of the UK's leading producing theatres.

 A large bus and London Underground station lies at the heart of Hammersmith, making travel particularly convenient.
 Bus services run across west London, including directly to Prince Consort Village and the RCM.
 Four Underground lines run through the neighbourhood providing convenient access to central London, South Kensington and other destinations, including Heathrow Airport.

 One of Hammersmith's greatest assets is its riverside location.
 Picturesque pathways line the Thames, dotted with places to relax with friends on a balmy summer evening.
 Along with the historic Hammersmith Bridge, they're also fantastic places to watch the annual Boat Race, in which rowing teams from Oxford and Cambridge universities speed along the river to huge cheering crowds.

 RCM alumnus Gustav Holst taught at St Paul's School in Hammersmith, where he wrote a number of his most famous works, including The Planets and St Paul's suites.

-Hammersmith Bridge at dusk, stretching over the Thames
+Historic Hammersmith Bridge stretches gracefully over the Thames

 Notting Hill is best recognised for the 1999 Julia Roberts and Hugh Grant film, which was set in the area, and for the Notting Hill Carnival.
 The neighbourhood is both eclectic and fashionable, known for its alternative and artistic culture, and home to an extremely diverse assortment of people.